GabrielSSRibeiro/ReverseSearch/README.md

 Run the command npm install, to download all the dependencies.

 ## Running the code
-Once all dependencies are installed, use the command node server.js or npm start, to run the server.
+Once all dependencies are installed, use the command npm start, to run the server.
 Server port is defaulted to 3000, on your web browser, put localhost:3000.

 ## Using the website